What is Gastroesophageal Reflux?

 Diagnosis of Gastroesophageal Reflux

 The doctor or nurse will talk with you about your child's symptoms, do a physical exam and may recommend tests to see if reflux is the cause of symptoms.
 Treatment is sometimes started without the need for any tests.

 Barium (a chalky drink) is swallowed, and X-rays show the shape of the esophagus and stomach.
 This test can find a hiatal hernia, blockage and other problems that might look like reflux.

 After the patient is given a medication so they are asleep, a small flexible tube with a tiny camera is put in the mouth and down into the esophagus and stomach.
-The lining of the esophagus, stomach and small intestine can be seen., Biopsies (small pieces of the lining) can be taken.
-The biopsies can be looked at with a microscope looking for inflammation and other problems.
+The lining of the esophagus, stomach and small intestine can be seen.
+Biopsies (small pieces of the lining) can be taken.
+The biopsies can be looked at with a microscope to check for inflammation and other problems.